habitatnightclub/ripple-shot/README.md

 (?:Random!\s*)?(?<name>.+?)\s+rolls?\s+a\s+(?<value>\d+)(?:[.!]?\s*\((?:out of|max)\s*(?<value_max>\d+)\))?
 ```

 Player matching is on `Name @ HomeWorld`.
-Same-world rolls often carry no world in chat, so the plugin falls back to matching on a unique name; cross-world visitors are matched on name + world.# Ripple Shot
+Same-world rolls often carry no world in chat, so the plugin falls back to matching on a unique name; cross-world visitors are matched on name + world.